alandipert/golf/README.markdown

 be added to a screen (although there are certain exceptions to this rule), and no content smaller than a full component can be removed.
 All of the HTML elements in a component are under the exclusive control of that component.
 No other component can access them.
-Communication between components occurs through a system of custom events, forming a tight internal API and facilitating the modular, reusable component structure.
+Communication between components occurs through a system of custom events, forming a tight internal API and facilitating a modular, reusable structure.

 Components consist of three parts: an HTML template, a javascript transformation, and a CSS file.
+Each of these files is written as though it were the entire document.
+This is possible because golf carefully sandboxes the HTML, javascript, and CSS, and restricts any effects and access to the component itself.
+For example, doing

+    $(".myclass")

+in your javascript transformation will only return elements from within the component, and not from any other, or even another instance of this component.